kihosuh/nips_2017/README.md

 # NIPS 2017
 Accumulation of sources from NIPS!
-Feel free to pull requests, make issues, give feedbacks!
+Feel free to pull requests, make issues or give feedbacks!

 ## Table of Contents
 - [Tutorials](#tutorials)